joycedh/TMCI_project/README.md

 - Creating matrices of the dataset to which later LR could be applied (Barbara)
 - Binomial regression and feature importance (Joyce)
 - Multinomial regression and feature importance (Barbara)
-- Icuding the sentiment analysis (Joyce)
+- Icluding the sentiment analysis (Joyce)
 - Applying SVD and TfIdf (Joyce)
 - Testing the binomial model on new dataset (Joyce)
 - Filtering words for both binomial and multinomial (Barbara)